encode/django-vanilla-views/docs/api/model-views.md

 A page which allows the user to create objects.

-If successfully created, then the `.object` attribute will be set on this view.
+If successfully created, then the `object` attribute will be set on this view.

 #### success_url